 He was followed by Joseph Reed, legal adviser to the Diocese of Southwark in property matters, who talked about the role of the Diocese as Custodian Trustee; David Loft, Director of HR, who spoke about safer recruitment; Gabby Parikh, Head of Giving, who gave a presentation on the Parish Support Fund; and Deputy Diocesan Secretary, Jackie Pontin, who discussed data.

 After each presentation there was the opportunity to ask questions, and the evening ended with Compline.

 Two PCC Secretary Training sessions have been scheduled for the evening of Thursday 6 October 2022 and the morning of Saturday 8 October 2022.

 The next PCC Secretaries’ Conference will be held on Saturday 11 February 2023.

 Each year, parishes are asked to review the number of people listed on their electoral roll and confirm their Deanery Representatives on Deanery Synod.
 Reminders about this are sent from the Diocesan Secretary each year.
 The forms used for this, and additional resources to help with the process, can be obtained from the Parish Resources website.

 We are soon to be launching an online return form for this information that will be sent to PCC Secretaries directly for completion.

 Churchwardens are elected at the Parishioners’ Meeting, usually held at the same time as the APCM.
-Details of the rules covering Churchwardens can be found in the Churchwardens’ Measure, while election forms can be found below.
+Details of the rules covering Churchwardens can be found in the Churchwardens’ Measure.

 Below are some of the electoral roll documents that are required for parishes to display and return: